 - Onset of mood swings

-These symptoms can drive women crazy!
+These symptoms drive women crazy!
 The response from a provider might be, “this is just part of being a woman,” or you might be offered the pill, estrogen or an antidepressant.
 What you need to be mindful of is starting estrogen or hormone replacement therapy while in perimenopause.
-Estrogen levels will be all over the place and adding more could be a problem (especially if you don’t detoxify it well, or correctly).
+Estrogen levels will be all over the place.
+And adding more could be a problem (especially if you don’t detoxify it well, or correctly).
 Some women breeze through perimenopause with no major symptoms, while others get hit pretty hard.

 Symptoms of high estrogen include (in relation to progesterone):

 - Fluid retention or that “puffiness” feeling

 - Breast pain

 - Increased insulin resistance

 Symptoms of low estrogen include: